Create, explore, and deploy automated machine learning experiments with Azure Machine Learning studio

-In this article, you learn how to create, explore, and deploy automated machine learning experiments in the Azure Machine Learning's workspace landing page without a single line of code.
+In this article, you learn how to create, explore, and deploy automated machine learning experiments in Azure Machine Learning studio without a single line of code.
 Automated machine learning automates the process of selecting the best algorithm to use for your specific data, so you can generate a machine learning model quickly.
 Learn more about automated machine learning.

 If you prefer a more code-based experience, you can also configure your automated machine learning experiments in Python with the Azure Machine Learning SDK.

 An Azure subscription.
 If you don’t have an Azure subscription, create a free account before you begin.
 Try the free or paid version of Azure Machine Learning today.

 An Azure Machine Learning workspace with a type of Enterprise edition.
 See Create an Azure Machine Learning workspace.
 To upgrade an existing workspace to Enterprise edition, see Upgrade to Enterprise edition.

 Navigate to the left pane.
-Select Automated ML under the Authoring section.
+Select Automated ML under the Author section.

-If this is your first time doing any experiments, you'll see the Get started screen.
+If this is your first time doing any experiments, you'll see an empty list and links to documentation.

-Otherwise, you'll see your Automated machine learning dashboard with an overview of all of your automated machine learning experiments, including those created with the SDK.
-Here you can filter and explore your runs by date, experiment name, and run status.
+Otherwise, you'll see a list of your recent automated machine learning experiments, including those created with the SDK.

 Create and run experiment